bmoreonrails/rails_tutorial/_installation/mac_os.md

 To install rvm, open a terminal window and run the following commands (copied directly off of the rvm website):

 {% highlight bash %}
+  > brew install gpg  # only necessary if gpg is not already installed
   > gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
-\curl -sSL https://get.rvm.io | bash -s stable
+  > \curl -sSL https://get.rvm.io | bash -s stable
 {% endhighlight %}

 Now that you have rvm installed, you can use it to install ruby.
-By default, it installs the latest version, but if you want/need an older version, that's easy too.
-For now, let's install the latest version (as of 12/3/2016), v2.3.1:
+You simple call `rvm install <version>`.
+By default, `rvm install` installs the latest version, but if you want/need an specific/older version, that's easy too.
+Let's install the latest version (as of 12/25/2016), v2.4.0:

 {% highlight bash %}
-  > rvm install 2.3.1
+  > rvm install 2.4.0
-  > rvm default use 2.3.1
+  > rvm default use 2.4.0
 {% endhighlight %}

 At this point, you should have ruby installed and available to you.